Our highly trained staff of orchidologists at the University of Florida. Left to right:

 MARIO A. BLANCO was a PhD student in the University of Florida's Department of Biology (graduated August 2011), where he just finished a monographic revision of the genus Lockhartia.
 He is interested in various aspects of orchid biology, including taxonomy, pollination biology, and functional morphology.
 He is particularly interested in subtribes Maxillariinae, Oncidiinae, and Pleurothallidinae.

-LORENA ENDARA is a PhD student in the University of Florida's Department of Biology working on speciation patterns of Scaphosepalum (Orchidaceae: Pleurothallidinae).
+LORENA ENDARA was a PhD student (May 2013) in the University of Florida's Department of Biology working on speciation patterns of Scaphosepalum (Orchidaceae: Pleurothallidinae).
 Her main interest is to understand the evolutionary and environmental factors that have led to the high orchid diversity present in the Neotropics and for this purpose she has explored diverse fields of systematics of several pleurothallid genera.
 She is an active contributor to the conservation status assessments of Ecuadorian orchids and conservation policies that protect orchids.

 GORDON BURLEIGH is an Assistant Professor in the Department of Biology at UF and is responsible for the computer analyses of the Oncidiinae.